oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 In the US, whether you have a W-2 job or not, if you earn income as an independent contractor or through informal side gigs, the IRS considers you a sole proprietor of a business, and your business profit is generally subject to self-employment tax.
 This tax consists of 15.3% of your adjusted gross income.

 You're essentially responsible for paying the FICA portion of your tax that an employer would have witheld had you been an employee.
 The FICA tax consists of Social Security and Medicare.

 You pay 12.4% on the first 137,700 of earnings(2020) for Social Security and 2.9% on all of your earnings for the Medicare portion.

 You will pay an additional 0.9% Medicare tax on the amount that your annual income exceeds $200,000 for single filers--$250,000 for married filing jointly, and $125,000 married filing separate.

-You calculate your net income by <b>subtracting deductions like business expenses from your total income on a Schedule C form</b> You can learn more about deductible business expenses by reading the Schedule C instructions and reading the IRS' Publication 535 Business Expenses.
+You calculate your net income by <b>subtracting deductions like business expenses from your total income on a Schedule C form</b>.

+You can learn more about deductible business expenses by reading the Schedule C instructions and reading the IRS' Publication 535 Business Expenses.

 You then take 92.35% of your Schedule C net profit you calculated and use that to <b>determine your self employment tax on your Schedule SE</b>, so read the instructions for more information.

 <h3> How Do You Pay Self-Employment Tax?</h3>

 You should not wait till the end of the tax season to start calculating your self employment tax because the government requires that you pay your taxes in four installments (in most cases).

-This is called estimated tax and it includes all of your tax liabilities: federal, state, and self-employmenty tax.
+This is called <b>estimated tax</b> and it includes all of your tax liabilities: federal, state, and self-employmenty tax.

 To calculate estimated taxes, you estimate your total tax liability for the year and multiply the amount by 90%.

 Then, you ideally pay 22.5% of that total amount (90%/4) for each installment.
 You can input the calculations on form 1040-ES.

 The statutory due dates according to the Internal Revenue Code are: